Temmykaz/Temmykaz/README.md

-- 👋 Hi, I’m @Temmykaz
+- 👋 Hi, I’m Temitayo
-- 👀 I’m interested in ...php
+- 👀 I’m a Data Analyst
 - 🌱 I’m currently learning ...
-Php
+Pythoon for Data Analytics
-- 💞️ I’m looking to collaborate on ...
-Website design
+- 💞️ I’m open to collaborations...
 - 📫 How to reach me ...
-Telegram @Hannrud
+Telegram @elpatron_24056

 <!---
 Temmykaz/Temmykaz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.